 - Return on investment of LEDs (why upgrading can help you save long-term!)

-These webinars will also feature success stories of visual and performing arts facilities who have completed an LED Lighting Retrofit Project and sample lighting assessment of arts facilities to demonstrate the estimated cost of transitioning to LED and energy savings available for similarly sized and disciplined facilities.
+These webinars also featured success stories of visual and performing arts facilities who have completed an LED Lighting Retrofit Project and sample lighting assessments of arts facilities to demonstrate the estimated cost of transitioning to LED and energy savings available for similarly sized and disciplined facilities.

 With Ed Evans, National Account Manager LED, Ledvance Sylvania Ltd. and Sandry Catarino, Account Manager Trade, Ledvance Sylvania Ltd.

 In February 2016, ArtsBuild offered a limited number of one-time grants of $2,500 towards the cost of a new renovation or project that will result in lowering of your organization’s monthly energy bill.
 The grant is now closed.
 Below you will find the short case studies that highlights the benefits of these small grants had on their organization, and the work they did to achieve these results.